delzac/cntkx/README.md

 ## News
 ***2019-12-03.***
 #### Added `FilterResponseNormalization` and `ThresholdedLinearUnit`
-Added cntk implementation of `FilteredResponseNormalization`.
+Added cntk implementation of `FilterResponseNormalization`.
 Filter Response Normalization (FRN) layer is a novel combination of a normalization and an activation function, that can be used as a drop-in replacement for other normalizations and activations.